provena/provena/docs/data-store/viewing-a-dataset.md

 ## Discovering Datasets

-You can find datasets a number of ways once you are logged into the RRAP M&DS IS Data Store.
+You can find datasets a number of ways once you are logged into Provena's Data Store.
 To get started, navigate to the 'Explore Datasets' view.

-You can reach this page by:

--   Clicking on the **Explore datasets** button, or
--   Entering information, such as the dataset name, in the **Search Datasets** field and clicking the magnifying glass button
+You can reach this page by (1) Clicking on the **Explore datasets** button, or (2) entering information, such as the dataset name, in the **Search Datasets** field and clicking the magnifying glass button.

 |                               Exploring the data store                                |
 | :-----------------------------------------------------------------------------------: |